Processing Your Payment

 Capping six-year expansion, Maine Med’s $378M tower is almost ready for patients

 The Malone Family Tower is the off-white building in front of Maine Medical Center's older building.
-Photo / Courtesy MaineHealth The Malone Family Tower — the off-white structure at front — opens to patients June 9 and caps Maine Medical Center’s multi-year expansion and modernization project.
+File Photo / Courtesy MaineHealth Maine Medical Center was named one of 75 top teaching hospitals nationwide.
+It also capped a six-year expansion and modernization project with the completion of the Malone Family Tower.

 Capping off a multiyear expansion and modernization project, Maine Medical Center is getting set to open its new 300,000-square-foot Malone Family Tower on June 9.